-You should own or control your branded domain name, website content, marketing content (including all blog posts), video content, pre-hiring online answers to consumer legal questions, all client testimonials and reviews, all branding assets, your good will and your email list of clients with whom you’ve had a prior professional relationship.
+You should own or control your branded domain name, website content, marketing content (including all blog posts), video content, pre-hiring online answers to consumer legal questions, all client testimonials and reviews, all branding or positioning assets, your goodwill and your email list of clients with whom you’ve had a prior professional relationship.

 It means that you should understand how those systems work against you and temper their use accordingly.
 Don’t let them own your consumer answers, i.e. your content.
-If you use those systems, they will inevitably own some portion of your good will and your client list.
+If you use those systems, they will inevitably own a large portion of your future goodwill and will essentially control your client list.

 Begin to develop SOME branding assets that you essentially own and control exclusively.
-Use those branding assets in your own consistent long-term SEO.
-That will mean that over time, your investments will begin to inure more to you and less to the brands of others.
+Use those branding assets in your own consistent long-term SEO and online marketing for family lawyers.

-1-800-DIVORCE is absolute gold in Google Adwords campaigns because you can use the 1-800-DIVORCE trademark in the TITLE of your ad.
+1-800-DIVORCE is absolute gold in Google Ads campaigns because you can use the 1-800-DIVORCE trademark in the TITLE of your ad.
 Google does not allow phone numbers to be used in the titles of non-Call-Only campaign ads.
 But Google does not consider a mnemonic like 1-800-DIVORCE as a phone number.
 It’s considered a word.